 We try to be FIRM.
 Children need to know that we mean what we say.

-We try to be STERN when children are engaged in behavior that is harmful to themselves or to others, so that they have a very clear reading with regard to behavior that will not be accepted.
+We try to be STERN when children are engaged in behavior that is harmful to themselves or to others, so that they have a very clear reading regarding behavior that will not be accepted.

 We try to be QUICK TO PRAISE a child for improved behavior or for instances of behavior which we wish to encourage, such as helpfulness to another child, generosity, compassion, cooperation, etc.